-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures LCAP Goal 2 Summer School (2023, 2024) Summer school program for 12-15 days to address student learning loss and remediation. \$70,000 Summer of 2023; 2024 ELO Goal 6 Online tutoring Online tutoring services to supplement expenditures in the Expanded Learning Opportunities Grant in Goal 6 to provide more tutoring services to students after the school day.
-This is an evidence-based intervention that provides students with experts to support their learning at home and reinforce their ability to understand and master their homework. \$20,000 School years: 2022/2023 ELO Goal 3 LCAP Goal 2: Action 5 Increase Intervention support staff for before, during and after-school The use of instructional staff to provide extra instructional minutes before, during and after school outside of their contracted instructional day and during school break periods throughout the year.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures LCAP Goal 2 Summer School (2023, 2024) Summer school program for 12-15 days to address student learning loss and remediation. \$70,000 Summer of 2022; 2023; 2024 ELO Goal 6 Online tutoring Online tutoring services to supplement expenditures in the Expanded Learning Opportunities Grant in Goal 6 to provide more tutoring services to students after the school day.
+This is an evidence-based intervention that provides students with experts to support their learning at home and reinforce their ability to understand and master their homework. \$20,000 School years: 2021/2022; 2022/2023 ELO Goal 3 LCAP Goal 2: Action 5 Intervention support staff stipends for before, during and after-school The use of instructional staff to provide extra instructional minutes before, during and after school outside of their contracted instructional day and during school break periods throughout the year.
 The funding will be used to pay instructors to provide "extra sessions" of evidence-based interventions to target specific standards that are identified as "gaps" in learning.
 This funding will supplement the ELO grant provisions to allow for more instructors to provide the sessions described.
-Funding will also provide for intervention teachers to provide FastForward instruction on a weekly basis for students identified with learning loss.
-In addition, funding will provide for psychologist support for student assessments and special education purposes. \$15,000 School years: 2021/2022; 2022/2023
+Funding will also provide for intervention teachers to provide FastForward instruction on a weekly bases for students identified with learning loss. \$15,000 School years: 2021/2022; 2022/2023

-NA Online education subscriptions and devices Online curriculum, assessments and resources used by teachers and students to support the core curriculum.
+NA Online education subscriptions Online curriculum, assessments and resources used by teachers and students to support the core curriculum.
 Funding will be used to purchase the FastForword online program that specifically targets students who need support with phonics, fluency and comprehension (K-8).
 Based on What Works Clearinghouse (WWC), FastForword is an effective evidence-based program to support reading skills.
-FastForword has demonstrated strong results for our EL and Special Education students and will be provided to students who demonstrate learning loss due to COVID.
-Reviewed Research \$80,000 School years: 2022/2023; 2023/2024 Beginning Reading Adolescent Literacy English Language Learners March 2013 Image: Crades REVIEW PROTOCOL Outcome Effectiveness Studies meeting standards 0 Crades Improvement index 0 Improvement index 0 Alphabetics Image: Crades K-3 784 Comprehension Image: Crades K-3 702 Reading fluency Image: Crades K-3 702 In addition funding will also be used to purchase the Renaissance Place STAR Reading Assessment and Accelerate Reader programs that are thoroughly researched and vetted through WWC and through the school's research studies on classes that use the program effectively versus classes that do not utilize the system.
+FastForword has demonstrated strong results for our EL and Special Education students and will be provided to students who demonstrate learning loss due to COVID. \$80,000 School years: 2022/2023; 2023/2024 English Language Learners March 2013 English Language Learners March 2013 © EVIDENCE SNAPSHOT CINTERVENTION REPORT (397 KB) REVIEW PROTOCOL Of EVIDENCE SNAPSHOT Cintervention Report (397 KB) Improvement index 0 Adolescent Literacy Cintervention Report (397 KB) Improvement index 0 March 2013 Cirades Effectiveness Studies meet standards 0 Grades examined 0 Improvement index 0 Alphabetics comprehension In addition funding will also be used to purchase the Renaissance Place STAR Reading Assessment and Accelerate Reader programs that are thoroughly researched and vetted through WWC and through the school's research studies on classes that use the program effectively versus classes that do not utilize the system.
 The expansion of the Renaissance Place products allows for more students to access the literacy supports that are critical due to learning loss from the previous year.
 Dreambox mathematics will also be used to supplement classroom instruction.
 This program has been vetted through WWC as well as a program to reinforce math skills in primary age students.

-Teachers also requested Zoom licenses and Zoom for Class software subscriptions to provide live daily interaction with students who are quarantined due to COVID related issues or transition from the in-person environment out of fear of the virus and still need instructional support from home.
-Finally, a portion of these funds will be used to purchase Chromebooks and Ipads for students to implement the online programs and daily interaction as well as online interventions.
+Teachers also requested Zoom licenses and Zoom for Class software subscriptions to provide live daily interaction with students who are quarantined due to COVID related issues or transition from the in-person environment out of fear of the virus and still need instructional support from home. -- --- --